 - (a) The Board shall administer and enforce the provisions of this Article. - (b) The Board shall elect from its membership, a chairperson, a vice-chairperson, and secretary-treasurer, and adopt rules to govern its proceedings.
 A majority of the membership shall constitute a quorum for all Board meetings. - (c) The Board shall examine and pass on the qualifications of all applicants for licenses under this Article, and shall issue a license or renewal of license to each successful applicant therefor. - (d) The Board may adopt a seal which may be affixed to all licenses issued by the Board. - (e) The Board may authorize expenditures deemed necessary to carry out the provisions of this Article from the fees which it collects, but in no event shall expenditures exceed the revenues of the Board during any fiscal year. fees paid to the Board pursuant to this section.
-No State appropriations shall be subject to the administration of the Board. - (f) The Board shall establish and receive fees not to exceed one two hundred dollars (\$100.00)(\$200.00) for initial or renewal application, not to exceed one hundred dollars
+No State appropriations shall be subject to the administration of the Board.

+(f)

-(\$100.00) for examination, application and not to exceed twenty-five dollars (\$25.00)(\$75.00) for late renewal, maintain Board accounts of all receipts, and make expenditures from Board receipts for any purpose which is reasonable and necessary for the proper performance of its duties under this Article.
+(\$100.00)(\$200.00) for initial or renewal application, not to exceed one hundred dollars (\$100.00) for examination, application and not to exceed twenty five seventy-five dollars (\$25.00)(\$75.00) for late renewal, maintain Board accounts of all receipts, and make expenditures from Board receipts for any purpose which is reasonable and necessary for the proper performance of its duties under this Article.